Truist Securities Maintains SoFi Technologies (SOFI) Buy Recommendation

 What is the Fund Sentiment?

 There are 697 funds or institutions reporting positions in SoFi Technologies.
-This is an increase of 21 owner(s) or 3.11% in the last quarter.
-Average portfolio weight of all funds dedicated to SOFI is 0.17%, an increase of 44.37%.
-Total shares owned by institutions decreased in the last three months by 6.12% to 319,491K shares.
-The put/call ratio of SOFI is 0.77, indicating a bullish outlook.
+This is an increase of 19 owner(s) or 2.80% in the last quarter.
+Average portfolio weight of all funds dedicated to SOFI is 0.17%, a decrease of 9.75%.
+Total shares owned by institutions decreased in the last three months by 5.99% to 319,876K shares.
+The put/call ratio of SOFI is 0.80, indicating a bullish outlook.

 What are Other Shareholders Doing?